UnivUnix/docpad-plugin-api/README.md

 # Api Plugin for [DocPad](http://docpad.org)

-**Due to the closing of Docpad project in 1/2/2018, this plugin won't receive any extra feature.
-Only critical bugs will be solved.**
+**~~Due to the closing of Docpad project in 1/2/2018, this plugin won't receive any extra feature.
+Only critical bugs will be solved.~~ Benjamin said that Docpad will get updates, but he will work as a side-project.
+We will add features if it's necessary.**

 <!-- BADGES/ -->